azhou35/AWSMachineLearning/README.md

 ## Amazon Web Services (AWS)

 AWS is a cloud computing platform where businesses access technologies to easily solve their technical problems.
-AWS hosts over 100 services (inaccurate), ranging from servers, storage, mobile development, and security.
+AWS hosts over 200 services, ranging from servers, storage, mobile development, and security.
 AWS provides a large set of machine learning services that can be used even by those without prior experience.

 ## Overview

-Jupyter notebooks that demonstrate how to use AWS Machine Learning Services to solve business problems in natural language processing.
+This GitHub Repostiory contains Jupyter notebooks that demonstrate how to use AWS Machine Learning Services to solve business problems in natural language processing.
 Through the next series of modules, these modules will introduce the basics of machine learning (ML) so you can become ML literate.
 Users will follow step-by-step tutorials about how to use Amazon Web Services (AWS) services to solve real-world problems.

 ## Background